Humboldt-WI/dissertations/TS_Transformer_Finance/README.md

 convolve = 3                    # Convolution kernel in MHA-module. (def: 3; int; 0 ~ no convolution layer)
 ...cont.
 ```
 Paramter descriptions and available or standard values used in the paper (def.) are provided in the respective scripts.
+A full list is available in [Parameter_Settings](Parameter_settings.csv).
 The *EID* - is the identifier for an experiment run.
 Choose a unique EID per experiment run to not overwrite previous results.
 To load experiment results in the subsequent analysis or plotting modules insert the respective EID (or EIDs).

 #### Experiment Results